Fechin/reference/source/_posts/python.md

 print(calc_summary(3, 1, 4))  # => 8
 ```

-Indicate all arguments type is int.
+Indicate all arguments' type is int.

 ### Returned